Clerkenwell & Islington Tour Guiding Course 2027 starts in January

 Course Content

-This part-time course combines classroom based learning with practical guiding ‘walkshops’ on the streets of Clerkenwell and Islington and at an indoor landmark.
+This part-time course combines classroom based learning with practical guiding ‘walkshops’ on the streets of Clerkenwell and Islington and inside a landmark site.

-The classroom-based sessions take place at Islington Central Library in Holloway Road on Wednesdays 6:30 – 8:30pm during term time.
-They consist of lectures on the the history of Clerkenwell and Islington and activities to support you in developing or improving your skills as a guide.
+The classroom-based sessions take place at an Islington venue on Wednesdays 6.30pm – 8.30pm during term time.
+They consist of lectures on the history of Clerkenwell and Islington and activities to support you in developing or improving your skills as a guide.

 There will also be opportunities to take part in a number of optional visits.
-Some optional visits may incur a small additional charge.
+Some of these visits may incur a small additional charge.

 Who is the Course for?